 Samsung Electronics said on Wednesday that it has selected the city of Taylor in Texas in the US as the site of its new $17 billion chip fabrication plant, a move to boost production as sought by the Joe Biden administration amid a global chip shortage.

-The decision came five months after the tech giant announced a plan to build a second, next-generation chip plant in the US, and the chip supply crunch caused global automobile and consumer electronics companies to slash their production.
+The decision came five months after the tech giant announced a plan to build a second, next-generation chip plant in the US.
+The chip supply crunch caused global automobile and consumer electronics companies to slash their production.

 “We have completed the consultations with the city of Taylor in the US in relation to the new foundry line investment,” Samsung Electronics said in a regulatory filing.